clangordon/physics-bioweapon/README.md

 #### Kind and decent Bournemouth Hospital Intensive Care staff:

 The whole team are kind and decent.
+Doctor Louise and many of her colleagues are totally kind and decent.

 #### Kind and decent Bournemouth Hospital AMU staff: